christopher5106/christopher5106.github.io/_posts/2015-03-24-install-hadoop-hdfs-mapreduce-yarn-hive-hbase-sqoop-spark-in-a-nutshell.markdown

 #Hadoop in pseudodistributed mode

-Pseudodistributed mode is the mode that enables you to simulate a Hadoop cluster on your PC (a cluster of one machine = 1 node).
+Pseudodistributed mode is the mode that enables you to create a Hadoop cluster of 1 node on your PC.
 Pseudodistributed mode is the step before going to the real distributed cluster.

 To install Hadoop 1.2.1 :